-The committee proposes that the \$300 increase to the base salary during the month of November be increased to \$600.
-(Each priest is obliged in charity to offer within a year one Mass for every sum of \$20 he receives from the All-Souls offerings, that is, 30 Masses.)
+The traditional All Souls Offering for November 2 will go to the parish.
+Each priest will receive as part of his compensation in November of each year a \$600 dollar offering.
+Each priest is obliged in charity to offer within a year one Mass for every sum of \$20 he receives from the All-Souls offerings, that is, 30 Masses.